sammassengale82/valorwaveentertainment/content/testimonials/pastor-david-r.md

 ---
-title: Pastor David R.
+title: "Pastor David R."
-event: Event
+event: "Community Gala"
 ---
-  "Highly recommend for church and community events.
-Clean music and great energy."
----
+Professional, punctual, and high-energy.
+We will definitely be booking again for next year's event.